Varicocele Treatment in Cleveland, OH

 Problems Caused by Varicoceles

-It is estimated that roughly 15% of men have a varicocele, especially between the ages of 15 and 25.
+According to Urology Care Foundation it is estimated that roughly 15% of men have a varicocele, especially between the ages of 15 and 25.
 Varicoceles usually occur on the left side, but in some cases can be present on both sides.

 While varicoceles can often be a completely benign condition that do not lead to any sort of complications, they can also result in issues with a man’s reproductive abilities.
 Such issues can include decreased sperm production as well as decreased sperm quality, which usually result in problems with fertility.